aadhar01/mobile_robotics_final_project-1/README.md

 # mobile_robotics_final_project
 # Team Donatello
-# Members: Vignesh Ravikumar, Skanda Akkihebbal Prasanna, Pavann Rathnakar Shetty, Santhosh Sankar, Aadhar Bansal
+# Members: Vignesh Ravikumar, Skanda Akkihebbal Prasanna, Pavan Rathnakar Shetty, Santhosh Sankar, Aadhar Bansal
 # Setup:
 In your remote PC, do the following:
 1. Clone the repository into the ```catkin_ws/src```.
 This includes the necessary packages such as ```turtlebot3 navigation```, ```turtlebot3_slam```, ```apriltag_ros```, ```explore_lite```.